VOUCHERS available - Customise your email voucher image

 HOSTING AND GUIDES… as hosts, we are committed to your total enjoyment of this holiday.
 Our experience of 25 years hosting this trip is at your disposal!
 We want you to relax and let us take care of you, and show you why we are in love with this place….do nothing but enjoy…

-Our Mexican guides will entrance you with their knowledge, sustainable practices, and all round loveliness.
+Our Mexican guides will enchant you with their knowledge, sustainable practices, and all round loveliness.

 Our host company is a founding member of the Baja sea kayak association and works closely with Island conservation groups and Government agencies to preserve and conserve this unique ecosystem.
 They also own the Posada Luna Sol Hotel.